 A well-known case rejecting an economic share of profits, albeit in response to a claim raising somewhat different legal theories, is Moore v.
 Regents of the Univ. of Cal., 793 P.2d 479 (Cal.
 1990), cert. denied, 499 U.S. 936 (1991).
 But see Greenberg v.
-Miami Children's Hospital Research Institute, Inc., 264 F.Supp.2d 1064 (S.D.
+Miami Children's Hosp.
+Rsch.
+Inst., Inc., 264 F. Supp.
+2d 1064 (S.D.
 Fla.
-2003) (finding that plaintiffs sufficiently pled the requisite elements of an unjust enrichment claim).
+2003) (finding that plaintiffs sufficiently pleaded the requisite elements of an unjust enrichment claim).

-A major aspect of the discussion around 'data ownership' was the allocation of a fair share of the economic value of data to parties who have contributed to the generation of data.
+A major aspect of the discussion around "data ownership" was the allocation of a fair share of the economic value of data to parties who have contributed to the generation of data.
 Allocating the income is normally a function of intellectual property rights (see Article 18 Copyright Directive, Directive (EU) 2019/790).
 Suggestions were made, e.g., to have collective societies manage individuals' economic rights in their personal data (cf. Karl-Heinz Fezer, Repräsentatives Dateneigentum - Ein zivilgesellschaftliches Bürgerrecht, 2018, p.
 84 f.).
-There has been strong resistance agaist such a model, more or less for the reasons stated in the Comments to Principle 23 (e.g. Josef Drexl, Data Access and Control in the Era of Connected Devices, 2018, p.
+There has been strong resistance against such a model, primarily for the reasons stated in the Comments to this Principle (e.g., Josef Drexl, Data Access and Control in the Era of Connected Devices, 2018, p.
 144, Opinion of the German Data Ethics Commission, 2019, p.
 104 f.).
-There is, thus, currently no such right to share in profits in Europe, and it seems unlikely that it will be introduced in the near future.
+Thus, there is currently no such right to share in profits in Europe, and it seems unlikely that it will be introduced in the near future.

-However, the factors listed as relevant for granting such a right in very exceptional circumstances - uniqueness, investment, profit and lack of negotiability - are known from European intellectual property law.
+However, the factors listed as relevant for granting such a right in very exceptional circumstances-uniqueness, investment, profit, and lack of negotiability-are known from European intellectual property law.
 Thus, the protection of copyright and similar rights applies only if the work is the author's own intellectual creation (cf. Art.
 1(3) Software Directive, Directive 2009/24/EC; Art.
 3(1) Database Directive, Directive 96/9/EC), which requires that the work be sufficiently original or unique (cf. CJEU Case C-5/08 ECLI:EU:C:2009:465 para.
 37 - Infopaq).
-The protection of investment made is provided by rights such as the sui generis right of the Database Directive (see Article 7 of Directive 2009/24/EC).
-Finally, profit and the lack of negotiability are the main arguments for protection until the first sale of a copy under the exhaustion principle.
-The first sale of a copy of a computer program by the rightholder exhausts the distribution right in that copy (cf. Article 4(2) of the Information Society Services Directive, Directive

-2001/29/EC; Article 4(2) of the Software Directive), because the rightholder already had the opportunity to obtain a fair remuneration at the first sale of the copy (cf. CJEU Case C-128/11 ECLI:EU:C:2012:407, para.
+The protection of investment made is provided by rights such as the sui generis right of the Database Directive (see Article 7 Directive 2009/24/EC).
+Finally, under the exhaustion principle, profit and lack of negotiability are the main arguments for protection until the first sale of a copy.
+The first sale of a copy of a computer program by the rightholder exhausts the distribution right in that copy (cf. Article 4(2) Information Society Services Directive, Directive 2001/29/EC; Article 4(2) Software Directive) because the rightholder already had the opportunity to obtain a fair remuneration at the first sale of the copy (cf. CJEU Case C-128/11 ECLI:EU:C:2012:407, para.
 63 - UsedSoft).
-However, there are two important exceptions to this principle: the first is that the author still has the right to control the subletting of the program or a copy thereof (Article 4(2) of the Software Directive).
+However, there are two important exceptions to this principle: the first is that the author still has the right to control the subletting of the program or a copy thereof (Article 4(2) Software Directive).
 The second exception is enshrined in Article 20 of the Copyright Directive (Directive (EU) 2019/790), which applies when the remuneration originally agreed by the author turns out to be disproportionately low compared to any subsequent relevant income from the exploitation of the works or performances.
-In such cases, the author - in the absence of an applicable collective bargaining agreement - is entitled to demand additional, reasonable and fair remuneration from the party with whom he has concluded a contract for the exploitation of his rights.
+In such cases, the author-in the absence of an applicable collective bargaining agreement-is entitled to demand additional reasonable and fair remuneration from the party with whom the author has concluded a contract for the exploitation of his or her rights.